 The DocumentationCreditApplicationCancellationResponse message is sent by the beneficiary to the advising bank to inform if the beneficiary accepts the cancellation request raised by the applicant.

-The message is also forwarded from the advising bank to the issuer to inform on beneficiary’s acceptance or refusal of the cancellation request.
+The message is also forwarded from the advising bank to the issuing bank to inform on beneficiary’s acceptance or refusal of the cancellation request.

-The message is also forwarded from the issuer to the applicant to inform the applicant whether the cancellation is agreed upon or not.
+The message is also forwarded from the issuing bank to the applicant to inform the applicant whether the cancellation is agreed upon or not.

 Note: Additional business flows and/or messages could possibly be developed to complement the Documentary Credit business scenarios.